marconius/ansible-role-virtualenvwrapper/README.md

 * `virtualenvwrapper_venvs_home = "{{ lookup('env', 'HOME') }}/.virtualenvs"` - The path to place your virtual environements (sets WORKON_HOME env variable).

-* `virtualenvwrapper_override_python = no` - Tells virtualenv not to look for python executable in $PATH, but set VIRTUALENVWRAPPER_PYTHON instead
+* `virtualenvwrapper_override_python_path = no` - Tells virtualenv not to look for python executable in $PATH, but set VIRTUALENVWRAPPER_PYTHON instead

 * `virtualenvwrapper_venvs_python = /usr/lib.python` - What to set VIRTUALENVWRAPPER_PYTHON to override_python is true